-Department of Agricultural, Food, and Resource Economics College of Agriculture and Natural Resources
+Department of Agricultural, Food and Resource Economics College of Agriculture and Natural Resources

-211 Introduction to Gender and
+211 Introduction to Gender and Environmental Issues

-Environmental Issues Spring.
-3(3-0) Interdepartmental with Criminal Justice and Environmental Studies and Agriscience and Forestry and Fisheries and Wildlife and Women's Studies.
+Spring.
+3(3-0) Interdepartmental with Criminal Justice and Community Sustainability and Forestry and Fisheries and Wildlife and Women's Studies.
 Administered by Fisheries and Wildlife.
-R: Not open to freshmen.